Liamsi/r4cppp/graphs/README.md

 Graphs are a bit awkward to construct in Rust because of Rust's stringent lifetime and mutability requirements.
 Graphs of objects are very common in OO programming.
 In this tutorial I'm going to go over a few different approaches to implementation.
-My preferred approach uses arena allocation and makes slightly advanced use of explicit lifetimes.
+My preferred approach uses arena allocation (aka region based allocation) and makes slightly advanced use of explicit lifetimes.
 I'll finish up by discussing a few potential Rust features which would make using such an approach easier.
 A [graph](http://en.wikipedia.org/wiki/Graph_%28abstract_data_type%29) is a collection of nodes with edges between some of those nodes.
 Graphs are a generalisation of lists and trees.
 Each node can have multiple children and